PMMA Pyrolysis Simulation -- from Micro- to Real-Scale

 Simulations with different burner cut-off times have been conducted to assess the capability to predict self-sustained fire development.
 Burner cut-off times of 120~s and 220~s are chosen.
 In all cases the fire is not able to recover, see figure~\ref{fig:PPSimBestParaHRR_BurnerOff}, even though the peak energy release in some cases is in excess of 1~MW.
 As an example, figure~\ref{fig:PP_BurnerCutOff} shows an image of the experiment "PMMA R6"~\cite{Leventon2022ParallelPanel} and an image series captured in Smokeview, covering 60~s after the burner is shut off.
 The flame region is flat against the panels, about one to two cells.
 This might interfere with the radiative heat transfer to cells below the lower edge of the flame, as well as to the sides.
 A closer look at the parameters of the FDS radiation model might be necessary, for example the path length or number of radiation angles.
-Smaller fluid cells might be beneficial as well, due to a better resolution of the resulting temperature distribution.
-It should be noted further, that the radiative fraction for combustion reaction of the PMMA pyroylsis products is treated here as unknown and the FDS default is used, i.e. 35~\%.
+Smaller fluid cells might be beneficial as well, due to a better resolution of the resulting temperature distribution in the combustion region.
+It should be noted further, that the radiative fraction for combustion reaction of the PMMA pyroylsis products is treated here as unknown and the FDS default is used, i.e.\ 35~\%.

 Overall, there is a clear need to investigate the conditions necessary for self-sustained fire spread in the real-scale simulation and the parameter transfer from micro- to bench-scale and further from bench- to real-scale.
-In the given setups here, the model seems to struggle to provide meaningful energy transfer to the cells around the reaction zone to keep the flame.
+In the given setups here, the model seems to struggle to provide meaningful energy transfer to the cells around the combustion reaction zone to keep the flame.
 Additionally, the impact of environmental effects on the experiment needs to be quantified or reduced, e.g.\ by conducting multiple repetitions of the same experimental setups.